-Holistic Design Approach for Education
+Holistic Design Approach to Innovative Education

 eduPermaculture is a design approach to education that centers around simulating experiences and directly utilizing the behaviors, strategies, practices, and systems found in successful, real world learning environments and integrating them into school learning experiences and ecosystems.